JDiPierro/nypaddlingproject/README.md

 # NY Paddling Project

-The Upstate New York Paddling group is trying to update the information on paddling.com's Go Paddling page/app with as much information as we can on the various launch points in Upstate New York and the surrounding area.
+The New York Paddling group is trying to update the information on paddling.com's Go Paddling page/app with as much information as we can on the various launch points in Upstate New York and the surrounding area.

 I was able to use paddling.com's Algolia-powered search to build a list of over 700 launch points in NY and break them down by county.